wazuh/wazuh-documentation/source/deploying-with-ansible/guide/install-ansible.rst

 Installation on CentOS/RHEL/Fedora
 ----------------------------------

 Install using yum from `EPEL <http://fedoraproject.org/wiki/EPEL>`_.
-Only CentOS/RedHat version 6 or 7, and Fedora distrutions, are currently supported.
+Only CentOS/RedHat version 6 or 7, and Fedora distributions, are currently supported.
 Follow the next steps:

 1 - Install EPEL repository: